MR1MHD/MHD-BugReports/.github/ISSUE_TEMPLATE/feature_SD_card.md

 ---
-name: Feature request
+name: CD_card
-about: Suggest an idea for this project
+about: Use the memory card easily
 title: 'Memory card problem'

 ---